Open Data Hub logo

 Note

-• If you are using specialized Open Data Hub groups, you are part of the user group or admin group (for example, odh-users or odh-admins) in OpenShift.
+• If you are using Open Data Hub groups, you are part of the administrator group (for example, odh-admins).
+If you are not using specialized groups, you are part of the OpenShift Container Platform administrator group.

 Procedure